kikito/missing_i18n/README.md

 ## Tests

-This engine has no tests, as I'm basically using non-public methods from the i18n gem.
+This engine has no tests.
+I'm basically using non-public methods from the i18n gem, so it's extremely brittle and coupled with the implementation details of i18n.

+However, you can try the dummy app by executing:

+    cd test/dummy
+    rails s

+If you then go to http://localhost:3000, you should see some differences between the es and en locales.
+Try modifying the files inside `test/dummy/config/locales` and refreshing the page.

-Sorry.
-Feel free to send me pull requests for them if you want!
+Feel free to send me pull requests with tests if you want!